A Bible study with Jeffrey J. Harrison

 5:27: “‘Look at this, we have searched it out, and so it is; pay attention to it and you will know for yourself.’”

 Here again Eliphaz appeals to personal experience, in this case not just his own, but that of his tribe.
 This is the traditional wisdom of his people.
 If Job heeds it, Eliphaz says, he will see for himself that it is true.

 Is Eliphaz Right?

 On the surface, a lot of what Eliphaz says has the appearance of true wisdom.
-A lot (though not all) of it is even scriptural.
+Much, although not all of it, is even scriptural.
 But is he applying it correctly to Job’s situation?
 Or is he taking these Biblical ideas out of context and twisting their meaning?

-In reality, Eliphaz's words are like rubbing salt into an open wound.
+In Job’s case, Eliphaz’s words are like rubbing salt into an open wound.
 Job has trusted in the Lord.
-He was blameless and upright before God, yet this promised laundry list of blessings didn’t happen to him; in fact just the opposite.
-All these blessings were taken away from him.
-And to blame Job for the horrible things that have happened to him, as Eliphaz is doing, is cruel.
-Yet this is what religious people are tempted to do every day: to blame people for the troubles that come into their lives, to criticize them for their lack of faith.
+He was blameless and upright before God.
+Yet this promised laundry list of blessings didn’t happen to him; rather just the opposite: all these blessings were taken away from him.
+So to blame Job for the horrible things that have happened to him, as Eliphaz is doing, is cruel.
+Yet this is what religious people are tempted to do every day: to blame people for the troubles that come into their lives and criticize them for their supposed lack of faith.

 Remember what Jesus’ disciples said when they met the man born blind (John 9:1-3)?